 Paul Kafka-Gibbons has danced with PB&J since a lively audition in 1997, when he and Jim were both taken into the company.
 Paul also dances with Joe Burgio in a free-form improvisational spoken-word and movement duo,dance, free-jazz quartet, Ému and with Melissa Shook (Shookumchuck).
 He and fellow Peanut, Lynn Frederickson, are Lynn and Paul Dance.
 Paul has written novels and book reviews.
 His fiction can be downloaded and dances viewed at www.kafka-gibbons.info.
 Paul also curates two annual day long showcases of avantgarde/contemporary dance, music, poetry, and monologue on the day after Thanksgiving and on Good Friday, called THANG.

 Jeanne Traxler, Director, was an original founder of the PB&J Dance Company in Cincinnati, Ohio in 1976 and in Massachusetts in 1980.
 She teaches PB&J Dance Classes for Kids and co-directs the SMALL FEETS dance company.
 Jeanne served for many years on the USA Chapter National Board of dance and the Child international, an organization whose mission is to increase and develop opportunities for young people to experience dance as creators, performers, and spectators.
-She was the USA Chapter National Treasurer and has taught for daCi at the international meeting in Finland in 1997 and at two National Dance Education Organization (NDEO) conferences.
+She was the USA Chapter National Treasurer and has taught for daCi at the international meeting in Finland in 1997 and at four National Dance Education Organization (NDEO) conferences.
 She is also a founding member and on the organizing committee of the Children’s Dance Festival, an annual day of dance workshops and performances for and by children.
 Jeanne has taught workshops for all of the Dance Across the City days, the Dance for World Community Festival, and at the Wang Theater’s Artropolis program.
 Jeanne has been the Dance Teacher for classes at BEEP (Brookline Early Education Program) for several years.
 Jeanne is the 2018 Michael Shannon Dance Champion Award given by the Boston Dance Alliance for her work with the youngest dancers.